RytisRazmus/reddit/README.md

 # reddit
-a simple app to fetch posts from Reddit's popular feed
+a simple app to fetch posts from Reddit's r/popular feed